-Professors A. Noteboom, M. Vande Guchte Associate Professors D. Holquist (chairman), J. Korf, Q. Schultze Assistant Professor E. Boevé
+Professors E. Boevé, A. Noteboom, M. Vande Guchte Associate Professors D. Holquist (chairman), J. Korf, Q. Schultze

-PREREQUISITE TO A MAJOR is a minimum average of C(2.0) in 200 and one other course.
-In addition to a general major, the department offers majors with emphases in theater and telecommunications as well as teacher education concentrations in speech.
+Prerequisite to a major is a minimum average of C (2.0) in two regular courses, one of which must be 100, 200, 203, 240, or 214.
+In addition to a general major, the department offers majors with emphases in theater, telecommunications, and teacher education.
 Not more than one course unit of 220 may be applied to a major.

 The general major requires 200, 203, an interim course, and five and one-half additional courses selected in consultation with a departmental adviser.
-Recommended cognates for students interested in oral interpretation and drama include aesthetics, history of art, introduction to musical literature, Shakespeare, and non-Shakespearean drama of the Renaissance; for those interested in speech education or speech correction, child psychology, psychology of exceptional children, descriptive statistics for the social sciences, anatomy, and physiology; for those interested in communications and rhetoric, cognate courses are chosen with the student's adviser.
+Recommended cognates for students interested in oral interpretation and drama include aesthetics, history of art, introduction to musical literature, Shakespeare, and non-Shakespearean drama of the Renaissance; for those interested in communications and rhetoric, cognate courses are chosen with the student's adviser.